mayank02raj/mayank02raj/README.md

 -----

-## Flagship Research: ATT&CK-based Attack Chain Prediction
+## Most Recent Research: ATT&CK-based Attack Chain Prediction

 A hybrid LSTM-Markov framework for forecasting multi-stage adversary progressions against MITRE ATT&CK.
 Given three observed techniques from a defender’s telemetry, the pipeline generates risk-ranked predictions of what the attacker will do next: